bitingsock/ffmpegsync/README.md

 # USAGE:

 ffmpegSync trys to read from a config file (named sync.config) in the directory from which it is run.
+If it is run with command line arguments they will overwrite any relevant option.
 The valid options it looks for are as follows:

 **purge=yes|no|only** *(optional)* (command line: -p,-purge)